Pavithran99/3D_Visualization/README.md

 # 3D_Visualization
 Visualise data in 3D using pandas and matplotlib

+# Dependencies
+Pandas
+matplotlib